badroxe98/MediaLibraryMvcDotNet/README.md

-# BookLibraryMvcDotNet
+# MediaLibraryMvcDotNet
-A Mini School project with Asp .Net Mvc of a library management
+A Mini School project with Asp .Net Mvc of a Medialibrary management